pubkey/rxdb/docs-src/tutorials/typescript.md

 } from 'rxdb';
 ```

 Then you can declare the base-type for your document.
 The base-type is basically the typescript-representation of the jsonschema of the collection.
+If you have many collections, you could also generate the base-type with [json-schema-to-typescript](https://www.npmjs.com/package/json-schema-to-typescript)

 ```typescript